AbhinavTamta21/OCR-with-Named-Entity-Recognition/README.md

     pip install -r requirements.txt
     ```

 4. Download and install Tesseract OCR from [here](https://github.com/tesseract-ocr/tesseract) and ensure it's added to your system path.
+Download the NER model from Hugging Face

 ## Usage